 \section{Introduction}

 According to the most general definition, rigidity theory aims at studying the \textit{stiffness} of a given system, understood as a reaction to an induced deformation.
-The origin of this branch of knowledge dates back to Euler in 1776~\cite{Euler}, however, in the centuries, rigidity analysis has been extended from geometric systems to physical structures, so that nowadays this theory affects several and different research areas, ranging from mechanics to biology, and from robotics to chemistry~(see~\cite{thorpe1999rigidity} and the references therein).
-An outstanding result in this evolution process is constituted by the work of Asimow and Roth providing the mathematical description of rigid systems of bars and joints through the notion of a \textit{framework}~\cite{asimow1978rigidity}.
-This corresponds to the graph-based representation of the system (so that each vertex corresponds to a joint in the structure and each edge represents a bar connecting two elements), jointly with a set of elements in $\mathbb{R}^d$, $d\geq2$, describing the position of the corresponding unit composing the structure~\cite{asimow1978rigidity}.
+The origin of this branch of knowledge dates back to Euler in 1776~\cite{Euler}.
+In the centuries since, rigidity analysis has been extended from geometric systems to physical structures, impacting several and different research areas, ranging from mechanics to biology, and from robotics to chemistry~(see~\cite{thorpe1999rigidity} and the references therein).
+An outstanding result in this research thread is the work of Asimow and Roth providing the mathematical description of rigid systems of bars and joints through the notion of a \textit{framework}~\cite{asimow1978rigidity}.
+This corresponds to the graph-based representation of the system (so that each vertex corresponds to a joint in the structure and each edge represents a bar connecting two elements), jointly with a set of elements in $\mathbb{R}^d$, $d\geq2$, describing the position of the corresponding units composing the structure~\cite{asimow1978rigidity}.